 Diversity, Equity and Inclusion

-Liv Shin, a Strategic Communication major from Lake Oswego, Oregon, was awarded the Top DEI Submission at the 2019 Schieffer College Research and Creative Festival for the children’s books she is writing and promoting.
+Liv Shin (Class of 2021, Strategic Communication) was awarded the Top DEI Submission at the 2019 Schieffer College Research and Creative Festival for the children’s books she is writing and promoting.
 She hopes the two books she has published so far, “Naomi: A Story of a Young Girl with Osteogenesis Imperfecta” and “Kendall: A Story of a Young Boy with Autism,” help remove the negative stigma when one hears the word “disability” and spread awareness of the disabilities to young audiences.

 Brandon Kitchin (Class of 2018, B.A. – Journalism) served as a mentor to high school students who attended the Department of Journalism’s summer camp and to students at the Young Men’s Leadership Academy in Fort Worth.
 He completed two Comparative Race & Ethnic Studies courses while he was an undergraduate student at TCU and he says the courses were transformative in his own personal growth.